Winston-Lin/dziganto.github.io/_posts/2017-9-10-CUDA-on-AWS-for-Deep-Learning.md

 ---
 ![image](/assets/images/nvidia_gpu.jpg?raw=true){: .center-image }

 **Objective:** a no frills tutorial showing you how to setup CUDA on AWS for Deep Learning using GPUs.
+Includes PyTorch configuration w/CUDA 8.0.

 **Audience:** anyone with basic command line and AWS skills.